 Step 6: Once the challenges are resolved, the final jurors (usually 12 plus alternates) are sworn in to hear the case.

 LGBTQ+ people may face discrimination at any step of this process, but peremptory challenges are a particularly fraught part of jury selection for LGBTQ+ people.
 In most jurisdictions, there are no uniformly applied affirmative protections against peremptory challenges based solely upon a juror’s sexual orientation, gender identity, or gender expression.
+That makes it very easy for a party to request that an LGBTQ+ juror be dismissed from service, resulting in juries that do not accurately reflect our communities and undermining our legal system’s most fundamental principles.

 Do any protections exist?

+In February 2018, upon the urging of the National LGBTQ+ Bar Association’s then Executive Director, D’Arcy Kemnitz, the ABA House of Delegates adopted HOD Resolution 108D, which urges federal, state, local, territorial and tribal courts to extend Batson v.
+Kentucky (a 1986 Supreme Court decision that protects jurors from removal due to any classification warranting heightened scrutiny) to also prohibit discrimination against jurors on the bases of sexual orientation or gender identity or expression.
 Through adopting Resolution 108D, the American Bar Association requested that courts view sexual orientation, gender identity, and gender expression under this classification of heightened scrutiny.
 The LGBTQ+ Bar drafted this resolution, worked with the Criminal Justice Section of the ABA to bring this to vote at the 2018 ABA Midyear Meeting, and encouraged the passage of this Resolution before the House of Delegates.
-Resolution 108D passed in an unanimous voice vote, without objection.
+Resolution 108D passed in a unanimous voice vote, without objection.
 You can read HOD Resolution 108D here.

 Federal Status

 Currently, only states and territories that fall under the jurisdiction of the Ninth Circuit Court of Appeals have federal protections against jury discrimination on the basis of sexual orientation.
-However, race and gender based discrimination is prohibited during the jury selection process under federal law.
+Chapter 121 of Title 28 of the United States Code prohibits discrimination on the bases of race, color, religion, sex, national origin, or economic status.
+Additionally, race and gender based discrimination is prohibited during the jury selection process under federal case law.
 The Supreme Court case of Batson v.
 Kentucky (1986) prohibited the use of peremptory challenges to exclude jurors based on race, establishing a three-step process to assess claims of racial bias.
 This was extended in 1994 when the Court, in J.E.B. v.
 Alabama (1994), applied the Batson test to gender discrimination in jury selection.
+However, no similar protections exist for LGBTQ+ jurors or jurors perceived to be LGBTQ+.

 Batson v.
 Kentucky, 476 U.S. 79 (1986)